Semibold/Fullscreen/README.md

 const fs = new Fullscreen(target);

 // Property & Method
-// Use this like the spec API.
+// Use this like the spec interface.
 /**
  * @return {boolean}
  */